How Do I Know When My Baby is Ready to Play?

 • Crying

-When you recognize these “take a break” signs, it is a good idea to change activities or give baby some quiet time with cuddling or feeding.
-Then be alert for the next time your baby may be ready to try some more learning activities.
 As baby grows, you will start to notice these periods of alertness will become longer and longer.
 And as you and your baby get to know each other better, you’ll figure out the best ways to respond to your baby’s cues.
 Watching, and responding to see how he reacts to, manages, and responds to these activities will give you very helpful information.
 You will begin to know what and how much play your baby enjoys, how to recognize when they need a break and how to comfort them when they become upset.
 You got this!

 Was this helpful?
-Save it for later!
+Share it with a friend or save it for later!

 Next